francescmarti00/dmu-multimedia/md/JS-part4-TECH2015.md

 **Exercise 2**.
 Repeat Exercise 1 using the JavaScript method addEventListener().
 </br>
 </br>
-Now, you are going to use this code (let's call it 'Code B') to do the next three exercises
+Now, you are going to use this code (let's call it 'Code B') to do the following exercise

 ```JS
 <!DOCTYPE html>